rajibmitra/rajibmitra/README.md

 - 🔭 I’m currently working on distributed system and tracing.
 - 🌱 I’m currently learning Rust, Kafka.
-- 👯 I’m looking to collaborate on open source projects.
-- 💬 Ask me about python, k8s, cloud, distributed tracing.
+- 💬 Ask me about python, k8s, cloud, distributed things.
 - 📫 How to reach me: you will figure it out! ;)
 - 😄 Pronouns: He/Him.